 summary(fm1)

-#> Linear mixed models with distribution st and dependency structure UNC
+#> Linear mixed models with distribution st and dependence structure UNC

 #> Call: